jadinV/csci2041/Hwk_05/warmup.md

 `map f (map g [])`

- - by def of map
+ - by definition of map

  `= map f ([])`

- - by def of map
+ - by definition of map

  `= []`

- - by def of map
+ - by definition of map

 `= map (fun x -> f (g x)) []`